VRciF/RaspBabyPi/README.md

 # RaspBabyPi
 Baby monitor based on nodejs and raspberry pi

 The goal for this project is to have an easy to use babyphone including video and audio.
-With "easy to use" it is meant, that it doesnt matter if or when you connect a webcam or microphone.
+With "easy to use" it is meant, that it doesnt matter when you connect a webcam or microphone.
 Once a webcam or microphone is connected it will be used automatically until you disconnect.
 So for example it doesnt matter if you turn on the raspberry pi and later on connect the webcam or have it connected at boot time.
 The same holds for the microphone.
 In both cases /dev/vide0 or hw:1 are used hardcoded and checked in an endless loop to start streaming once any of the devices is connected to the raspberry pi (or any other linux box).

 The webcam resolution is fixed to 640x480 and audio bitrate and quality is not altered.